Enhanced six operations and base change theorem for higher Artin stacks: The program DESCENT

 commutes, where all the colimits are taken over $n\in \del^{op}$.
-It follows that $\tr_{f_\bullet}$ does not depend on the choice of $f_\bullet$.
-We may therefore denote it by $\tr_f$.
+It follows that $\Tr_{f_\bullet}$ does not depend on the choice of $f_\bullet$.
+We may therefore denote it by $\Tr_f$.

 It remains to check the functoriality of the trace map.
-Similarly to the above special case of condition (2), this follows from the functoriality of the trace map for representable morphisms by taking colimits. \end{proof}
+Similarly to the above special case of condition (2) of Remark \ref{b4re:trace}, this follows from the functoriality of the trace map for morphisms in $\cR\cap\tcEt\cap\tilde\cC''_1$ by taking colimits. \end{proof}